hyperledger/caliper/docs/vNext/tutorials_fabric_existing.md

 Since the smart contract has already been installed and instantiated, Caliper only needs to perform the test phase.
 This is specified by using the flag `--caliper-flow-only-test`.

-Since the target network has discovery enabled, we may use this feature through use of a Hyperledger Fabric gateway by using the flags `--caliper-fabric-gateway-enabled` and `--caliper-fabric-gateway-discovery`.
+As we are using a 2.2 SUT, we must specify to use the gateway capability because there is no non gateway version for the 2.x connectors, so specify the flag `--caliper-fabric-gateway-enabled`

 ### Run the command
 Ensure that you are in the **caliper-workspace** directory.

 In the terminal run the following Caliper CLI command:

-`npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.json --caliper-benchconfig benchmarks/myAssetBenchmark.yaml --caliper-flow-only-test --caliper-fabric-gateway-enabled --caliper-fabric-gateway-discovery`
+`npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/myAssetBenchmark.yaml --caliper-flow-only-test --caliper-fabric-gateway-enabled`

 ### Benchmark Results
 The resulting report will detail the following items for each benchmark round: